How to write brilliant AI prompts

 It is.

-I have a lot of the information I mentioned above saved in documents that I can attach.
+I have a lot of the information I mentioned above saved in documents that I can upload to ChatGPT as and when I need them.

 I have a Word document that explains my writing style and samples of about a dozen emails I have sent that I really like.